ablab/spades/docs/standalone.md

 `-o, --outdir <dir> `
     output directory to use (default: spaligner_result/)

-For more information on parameters and options please refer to the main SPAligner manual (assembler/src/projects/spaligner/README.md).

 Also if you want to align protein sequences please refer to our [pre-release version](https://github.com/ablab/spades/releases/tag/spaligner-paper).